azapi | October 2025 | |

 array is present, it is RECOMMENDED that the decision

-key of the response will be omitted.
-If present, it can be ignored by the caller.¶
+key of the response be omitted.
+If present, it can be ignored by the PEP.¶

 The following is a non-normative example of a Access Evaluations Response to an Access Evaluations Request containing three evaluation objects:¶